 • Detect Red Flags that have been incorporated into the Program of The University;

 • Respond appropriately to any Red Flags that are detected to prevent and mitigate identity theft;

 • Ensure the Program is updated periodically to reflect changes in risks to students and borrowers and to the safety and soundness of The University from identity theft; and

 • The Program shall, as appropriate, incorporate existing policies and procedures that control reasonably foreseeable risks.

 Existing Policies and Practices

-The College has policies to ensure compliance with Gramm-Leach-Bliley Act (GLB), Family Educational Rights and Privacy Act (FERPA), system and application security, and internal control procedures which provide an environment where identity theft opportunities are mitigated.
+The University has policies to ensure compliance with Gramm-Leach-Bliley Act (GLB), Family Educational Rights and Privacy Act (FERPA), system and application security, and internal control procedures which provide an environment where identity theft opportunities are mitigated.
 Records are safeguarded to ensure the privacy and confidentiality of student and borrower records.

 • All paper files are kept in locked offices and/or filing cabinets while not being used.